Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights

-The Baltimore Ravens (3-1) take a three-game winning streak into a matchup with the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
+The Baltimore Ravens (3-1) take a three-game winning streak into a matchup against the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
 Baltimore is favored by a touchdown.
-The contest has an over/under of 46 points.
+A total of 46 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.